sorjef/data-gov-ua-analytics/README.md

 Wait a bit for some data to be downloaded and indexed in ES and then open [localhost:5601](localhost:5601) to access Kibana.

-In the "Index Patterns" field, type `data.gov.ua-*` and then press "Create".
+Uncheck `Index contains time-based events` checkbox, in the "Index Patterns" field, type `data.gov.ua-*` and then press "Create".
 Use kibana to query metadata and setup your visualizations.

+If you are already familiar with Kibana time range functionality, you may also leave time-based events checkbox checked and choose `@timestamp`, `created` or `changed` as the default timefield.

 ## Cleaning Up